 Often his outcomes combine text, object and image in an assemblage or installation that draws upon modes of presentation that allude to votive objects, relics and shrines, incorporating signs, symbols and gestures that evoke a vision of the importance of art in relation to our search for meaning.

-Robert Foster was born in Wegberg, Germany in 1989 and studied at Manchester Metropolitan University, earning his bachelors in Fine Art in 2011.
+Robert Foster-Jones was born in 1989 in Wegberg, Germany and studied at Manchester Metropolitan University, earning his bachelors in Fine Art in 2011.